 December 10th - $0.90 per share dividend

 An investor owning 1,000 shares of Target stock throughout 2019 received $3,160 in dividends.
-Investors seeking income can purchase a number of shares in a dividend-paying company and collect those dividends over time.
+Investors seeking income can buy shares of dividend-paying companies and collect those dividends over time.

 In summary, cash dividends represent profits shared with common and preferred stock investors.
 Some common stocks pay dividends, while virtually all preferred stocks pay dividends (unless skipped).
-The amount paid and the growth* of the dividend can be analyzed to determine the value of a stock.
-We’ll discuss the models utilized to perform this analysis for the remaining portion of this chapter.
+The amount paid and the growth* of the dividend can be analyzed to help determine the value of a stock.
+We’ll cover the models used for this analysis in the rest of this chapter.

 *Only common stock dividends tend to grow over time.
 Preferred stock dividends are typically fixed.

-American economist John Burr Williams (Ph.D.) is often credited with making the dividend discount model popular.
-In his book, The Theory of Investment Value, Dr. Williams argued the actual value of a stock was equal to the discounted value of all future dividends to be paid.
-As we’ve learned, dividends represent profits shared by a company with its shareholders.
-While an investor may attain capital appreciation, the only return a common or preferred stockholder realizes without selling their shares is dividend payments.
+American economist John Burr Williams (Ph.D.) is often credited with popularizing the dividend discount model.
+In his book, The Theory of Investment Value, Dr. Williams argued that the actual value of a stock equals the discounted value of all future dividends.
+Since dividends are profits shared with shareholders, they represent the only return a common or preferred stockholder receives without selling shares (even though an investor may also earn capital appreciation).

-Series 65 test questions tend to focus on the concept of the dividend discount model and its relation to the time value of money.
-While unlikely, it’s possible to encounter a math-based test question on this topic.
-Numerous complex formulas exist in the real world, but here’s the only version of the calculation you may need to know:
+Series 65 questions tend to emphasize the concept of the dividend discount model and how it connects to time value of money.
+While it’s unlikely, you could see a math-based question.
+Many complex formulas exist in practice, but here’s the only version you may need to know:

-*As we will learn in the analytical methods chapter, the discount rate represents the average rate of return in the market.
-When discounting future cash flow back to present value, it’s important to be aware of the lost opportunity an investor faces when waiting to receive future cash flows.
-If the average rate of return in the market is 5%, then the investor is missing out on an average 5% return prior to receiving that cash flow.
-In some instances, test questions will refer to the discount rate as the required rate of return.
+*As you’ll see in the analytical methods chapter, the discount rate represents the average rate of return in the market.
+When you discount future cash flows back to present value, you’re accounting for the return an investor gives up by waiting.
+For example, if the average market return is 5%, the investor is giving up an average 5% return until that cash flow is received.
+Some test questions may call the discount rate the required rate of return.

 An investor is considering the purchase of $100 par, 5% preferred stock currently priced at $120 per share.
 The average dividend yield in the market is 4%.
 What statement is true?